[For AWS Beginners] A Quick Guide to Amazon S3

 conditions Billing free

-Storage You are charged for the amount of storage you store.
+Storage You are charged based on the amount of storage you use.

 The price varies depending on the storage class.